-In the Controller Name field, all controllers that the AP has been associated with are listed, separated by commas.
-The last known controller that this AP has been associated with is listed in the Last Controller Name column.
+In the Controller Name column, all controllers that the AP has been associated with are listed, separated by commas.
+The last-known controller that this AP has been associated with is listed in the Last Controller Name column.

-Click the gear icon to select the list of columns to display.
-Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 APs to display, or display all APs.
-The number of rows per page is defined by the Rows per Page option in the table settings menu.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
+You can select the top 10, 20, 50, or 100 models to display.
+The number of rows in a page is defined by the Rows per Page option in the table settings menu.

-FIGURE 70 Inventory - APs Report: APs Configured in Multiple Systems
+FIGURE 71 Inventory - APs Report: APs Configured in Multiple Systems Table

-AP Details for Online/Offline Status Tile
+AP Details for Online/Offline Status Table

-The AP Details for Online/Offline Status table of the Inventory - APs Report displays its status details based on AP name, IP address, location, model name, controller name, last status and last status change.
+The AP Details for Online/Offline Status table of the Inventory - APs Report displays its status details based on AP name, IP address, location, model name, controller name, last status, and last status change.

-Click the gear icon to select the list of columns to display.
-The table is sorted on the top AP model by default.
-Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 clients to display, or display all AP models.
-The number of rows per page is defined by the Rows per Page option in the table settings menu.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
+You can select the top 10, 20, 50, or 100 models to display.
+The number of rows in a page is defined by the Rows per Page option in the table settings menu.

-FIGURE 71 Inventory - APs Report: AP Details for Online/Offline Status
+FIGURE 72 Inventory - APs Report: AP Details for Online/Offline Status Table

-AP Details for Other Statuses Tile
+AP Details for Other Statuses Table